B i o g r a p h y

 James also made his first full length debut on BBC Radio Gloucestershire in January 2020, where he was interviewed by Pete Wilson, focusing on his musical life and journey to the present.
 This also featured recordings of Beethoven, Rachmaninoff and Debussy, which were all given high praise from listeners.

 James is also a founder member of a newly established piano trio, Pianissami with Joshua Crunden and John Kerr.
-They have given recitals in St. Mary de Crypt in Gloucester and Holy Trinity Church in Stroud with more planned for the future.
+They have given recitals in St. Mary de Crypt in Gloucester and Holy Trinity Church in Stroud with more planned for the 2022.
 James’ other recent engagements have included collaborations with Vicki & Sebastian Field, violinist Joshua Crunden, baritone Aidan Smith as well as accompanying in the 2018 Gloucester Music and History Festivals.